-1. The Norton Shakespeare, 3rd revised edition.
-(Norton Publishing, 2015) This has been edited especially for American students and has excellent supplemental information both in the volume and digitally online.
+- 1. The Norton Shakespeare, 3rd revised edition.
+(Norton Publishing, 2015) This has been edited especially for American students and has excellent supplemental information both in the volume and digitally online. - This textbook is available on loan from the Harlaxton library you do not need to purchase the play texts - 2.
+There will be suggested filmed versions to view alongside readings.